sheng0321/ChatApp/README.md

 **ChatApp1**: Asp.net core 8 + Javascript + SignalR + RazorPage MVC project \
 **ChatApp2**: Asp.net Core 8 web API + React.js + SignalR full-stack project

-These are  example apps from Microsoft Documents or other Internet source. \
+These are  example apps from Microsoft Documents or another Internet source. \
 In my opinion, the best way to learn a new framework or tool is from their official documents.
 Happy Coding! 🫀